LiveHelperChat/doc/docs/voice-video-screenshare.md

 > 'lhvoicevideo','configuration'

-To user it as operator
+To use it as operator

 > 'lhvoicevideo','use'